 The Riemann Hypothesis

 The Riemann Hypothesis, one of the most famous unsolved problems in mathematics, concerns the distribution of prime numbers.
-Proposed by Bernhard Riemann in 1859, the hypothesis suggests that all non-trivial zeros of the Riemann zeta function have a real part equal to 1/2.
+Consider this: proposed by Bernhard Riemann in 1859, the hypothesis suggests that all non-trivial zeros of the Riemann zeta function have a real part equal to 1/2.
 A proof of the Riemann Hypothesis would have profound implications for number theory and other areas of mathematics.
 Despite centuries of effort, the hypothesis remains unproven, attracting the attention of mathematicians worldwide.

 Tips and Expert Advice for Working with Factors